 This course will cover the basics of developing applications for mobile platforms such as the Apple iOS and Android devices.
 Differences between mobile and desktop computing will be discussed.
 Programming languages for the development of mobile software will be introduced along with integrated development environments such as Xcode for iOS and Eclipse for Android.
 Students will complete projects in small groups and must pass exams individually.
-Offered irregular basis.
-Prerequisite: CS 221.
+Offered fall semesters alternate years (fall 2018).
+Prerequisite: CS 109 or CS 110.
 Three credits.